-Overall, we are constantly stirving torwards building out our position as the number one alternative to SAP's Learning Hub.
+Overall, we are constantly striving towards building out our position as the number one alternative to SAP's Learning Hub.

-Why choose SAP over competing softwares?
-When I asked Thomas this question, he had quite a starling statistic to prove exactly why someone should choose to learn SAP.
+Why choose SAP over competing software?
+When I asked Thomas this question, he had quite a startling statistic to prove exactly why someone should choose to learn SAP.

 90% of the Global 2000 Companies (largest companies in the world) use SAP software to run their businesses.
 Oracle may be the next biggest competitor, but it's tiny compared to SAP.

-SAP software has become a de facto standard in mid to large sized companies, so it is very likley that you will have to work with SAP software.
+SAP software has become a de facto standard in mid to large-sized companies, so it is very likely that you will have to work with SAP software.